 HR-404 Sick Leave

-All Administrative, Service and Support regular employees are eligible to receive paid sick leave.
+All Regular administrative, service and support staff are eligible to receive paid sick leave.
 Employees with primary titles that are Administrative, Service & Support who are exempt from classification because their positions are primarily directing instructional or research activities are not subject to this policy.

 Sick leave is accrued from the first day of employment.
 Employees needing to take time off during their probationary period are eligible for sick leave as it is accrued.
 However, sick leave may not be used until it is accrued.